 BLAST and FastA are two software that is widely in use to compare biological sequences of DNA, amino acids, proteins, and nucleotides of different species and look for their similarities.
 These algorithms were written keeping speed in mind.
 Because, when scientists were able to isolate DNA in the laboratory in the mid-1980s, it raised a need to compare and find identical genes for further research at high speed.
 Hence, these two softwares were developed in a way that user can do a fast search of similar sequences with that of their query sequences.

-BLAST is an acronym for Basic Local Alignment Search Tool and uses localized approach in comparing the two sequences.
-Fasta is a software known as Fast A where A stands for All because it works with the alphabet like Fast A for DNA sequencing and Fast P for protein.
-Both Blast and Fasta are very fast in comparing any genome database and are therefore very viable monetarily as well as in saving time.
+BLAST is an acronym for Basic Local Alignment Search Tool and uses the localized approach in comparing the two sequences.
+FastA is a software referring to Fast A where A stands for All.
+Here, the software works with alphabets like Fast A for DNA sequencing and Fast P for protein.
+Both BLAST and FastA are very fast in comparing any genome database and are, therefore, very viable monetarily as well as in saving time.